Amina Oyiza Bello

 Amina Oyiza Bello, née Yakubu (born 2 April 1978) is a lawyer, philanthropist, and the first wife of Yahaya Bello, Kogi state governor.
-She is the CEO of Fairplus International, founder of Hayat Foundation, businesswoman, and a humanitarian.
+She is the CEO of Fairplus International ltd, founder of Hayat Foundation, businesswoman, and a humanitarian.

 She is the second of eight siblings.

 Amina attended Obafemi Awolowo University in Nigeria, where she studied Law and received her LLB degree.